simonesilvestroni/m2m-website/_posts/2024-02-13-book-review-leave-the-world-behind.md

 last_modified_at: '2024-02-13 01:53:39'
 tags:
   - 'book'
-description: 'TL;DR — Don’t waste your time reading this book, and watch the film instead.
+summary: 'TL;DR — Don’t waste your time reading this book, and watch the film instead.
 If you really have to.'
 ---
 For the first time in many years, I've decided to quit a book I'm reading.
 Rumaan Alam’s _Leave the World Behind_ is a colossal waste of time that could have been a short novella (40 pages max).
 I've found the redundant and meandering prose insufferable, hated the unnecessarily overdone descriptions[^1], and found the author’s frequent depictions of genitalia — especially the underage's — creepy, uncalled for, and inappropriate.
 Not to mention the obsession with wealth and status, underlined by gems such as: